 Before I get to that though, something has been sitting a little heavy on my mind.
 There was a heated discussion in our facebook group about whether or not it was right for the NHS to fund access to places like Slimming World or Weight Watchers, or whether people should be expected to pay for themselves.
 For the most part people agreed that it was a marvellous idea and that a little bit paid out now might stop a lifetime of the NHS having to pay out for obesity related diseases.
 Seems sensible.
 Of course, if you’re in a position to pay yourself, then you should, but if you’re unfortunate enough to struggle to find the money for Slimming World (and let’s be quite frank, although it might only “be a fiver”, it’s always a bit more – costs of getting there, bit of fruit for Slimmer of the Week, raffle prizes, magazines, books.
 Yeah, you don’t need to buy into any of that, but let’s be honest, there’s plenty of ways to lose money so although it might only be a fiver, it’s often a quite a bit more.
 Do we stop people going if they can’t afford it?
 Say no, sorry, go home and cry into your Smart Price bread and Extra Value glass of rainwater?
 Of course we fucking don’t, and it boils my piss that it was even suggested.

 ANYWAY.
 The reason I bring this up is because Paul, quite rightly, vehemently defended the NHS (for they are marvellous) and pointed out quite saliently that we all claim from the NHS in some way, whether right now or in the future.
 It’s there for all to use, and rightly so.
 As part of his argument, he mentioned the fact he went to Cambridge University and, being from a poor working class background, was often made to feel inadequate by some of the folks there.
 Which is daft, because Paul is undeniably wonderful in every which way.
 He’s even got a big knob for someone of his height, so you know, work with it.
 His argument was comprehensive and fair and surprisingly free of swearing and innuendo – I thought someone had swapped him out for someone else.
-One of the posters disagreeing with him kept having a pop, so he ignored her, only to wake up this morning to a private message (it’s interesting, these folk never say what they want to say in front of others, only hidden away behind the shadows) from this woman who told him she couldn’t “believe he went to Cambridge” because he was so “classless and uncouth”.
-She “thanked God” that she never bumped into “someone like you”.
+One of the posters disagreeing with him kept having a pop, so he ignored her, only to wake up this morning to a private message (it’s interesting, these folk never say what they want to say in front of others, only hidden away behind the shadows) from this woman who told him she couldn’t “believe he went to Cambridge” because he was so “classless and uncouth“.
+She “thanked God” that she never bumped into “someone like you” and reassured him that he “would never amount to anything“.
 All this because Paul’s an advocate for folk getting help when they need it as opposed to when they can afford it.

 Naturally, he blocked her, despite me wanting to point out to her that clearly the Cambridge education of her son hadn’t rubbed off on her based on her many spelling errors and nonsensical grammar.
 Disappointing.
 But honestly, how pathetic.
 I can’t bear actual proper snobbery, especially when it’s coming from someone who clearly has all the class of a fingerbang in a taxi-rank.
 There’s something so undignified about someone in their late sixties scrabbling around on facebook trying to put others down based on class.
 It’s like Jeremy Kyle but with Sanotagen.
 So your son went to Cambridge and you never saw anyone uncouth there?
 Pfft.
 I once ‘went back’ with a lad from Cambridge and he asked me to pee in his bum, the logistics of which I couldn’t fathom, so stick that in your cigarette-holder and smoke it.
 I shan’t name the lady and I don’t want people to comment below adding their twopenneth, because sometimes it’s easier just to let people’s ignorance stand clear and undiluted.